cocos/cocos-docs/en/material-system/Material-upgrade-documentation-for-v3.0-to-v3.1.md

 The standard shader header `shading-standard` from v3.0 has become `standard-surface-entry` from v3.1, making the effect compatible with both the forward render pipeline and the deferred render pipeline.

-The `cc-fog` header file from v3.0 is now `cc-fog-vs/fs` from v3.1, split into vertex shader and slice shader versions.
+The `cc-fog` header file from v3.0 is now `cc-fog-vs/fs` from v3.1, split into vertex shader and fragment shader versions.

 ### 1.2 Vertex shaders